Solomon Joojo Cobbinah: Education

 Cobbinah attended Accra Academy for his senior high school education before attending the Ghana Institute of Journalism where he obtained a Bachelor of Arts in communications in 2008.
 He later pursued postgraduate studies at the University of Pretoria in South Africa, earning an Master of Philosophy in Human Rights and Democratisation in Africa through the Centre for Human Rights.

 Career

 Cobbinah began his journalism career with TV3 Ghana, where he reported mainly on health and social issues.
 He later joined the Joy News as a features editor, producer, and investigative reporter.
 His work has highlighted challenges faced by vulnerable communities, including forced evictions, child rights, and access to healthcare.
 He later joined the EIB Network, which included GHOne TV, Starr FM and Kasapa FM, as the Group Managing News Editor.

 In addition to newsroom reporting, Cobbinah has collaborated with human rights organisations and international advocacy groups, producing reports and engaging in strategic litigation.
-He is currently an Associate Editor at the The Fourth Estate, an investigative journalism project in Ghana.
+He is currently an Associate Editor at The Fourth Estate, an investigative journalism project in Ghana.
+At The Fourth Estate, the journalist has contributed to investigations that have led to public debate and official responses from state institutions.
+Among his works is the Medical Kalabule investigation, an investigative series that uncovered allegations of extortion and unethical practices at the Greater Accra Regional Hospital (Ridge).
+The story led to the constitution of a committee to investigate the findings.
+Subsequently, the Ministry of Health announced new financing measures and payment controls in public hospitals.